ben-wes/pd-quatkram/README.md

 * `[qacc~]` Quaternion accumulator (quaternion multiplication and normalization of current state with incoming quaternion for each sample)
 * `[qvrot~]` Quaternion-based vector rotation - expects 3-channel vector on left inlet and quaternion on right inlet, outputs transformed vector
 * `[noisen~]` Outputs normally distributed values (Gaussian noise) at signal rate.
 Can be seeded with non-zero values
-* `[mc_conv~]` Applies channel-domain convolution to multichannel signals using a user-defined kernel.
-Processes across channels for each sample, not in time-domain
+* `[mc_conv~]` Applies channel-domain convolution to multichannel signals using a user-defined kernel (processes across channels for each sample, not in time-domain)